linux-system-roles/auto-maintenance/README.md

   to parse the date.
 If no timezone is given it will use UTC.
 * `--role` - by default, `check_logs.py` will download logs from all roles.
 Use `--role A --role B --role C` to download logs only from roles `A, B, and C`.
+* `--beaker-job` - specify one or more beaker jobs - use `--beaker-job ALL` to get information about all of your current beaker jobs.
+This uses the `bkr` command line tool, so you will have to install that and have a Kerberos ticket for auth.
+* `--failed-tests-to-show` - integer - number of failed tests to show when reporting beaker logs.
+* `--junit-log` - print information about an Ansible junit callback plugin log file.

 To get the logs from the latest test run from a github PR: